Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: CONCLUSION AND DISCUSSIONS

 \section{CONCLUSION AND DISCUSSIONS}

 In this work, we constrain the phenomenological IDE model using \emph{Fermi} GRB dataset with the Amati relation and the latest BAO data from DESI DR2.
-Our comprehensive analysis with the $\xi$IDE model shows statistically significant non-zero interaction strength in both samples ($\xi = 2.644^{+1.144}_{-0.933}$, $\xi + 3w_X = -1.001^{+2.827}_{-3.153}$ for GOLD and $\xi = 2.879^{+0.995}_{-0.990}$, $\xi + 3w_X = 0.086^{+1.365}_{-1.440}$ for FULL), which are consistent with the $\Lambda$CDM model without energy exchange ($\xi + 3w_X = 0$) within $1\sigma$ uncertainties.
+Our comprehensive analysis with the $\xi$IDE model shows statistically significant non-zero interaction strength in both samples ( $\xi=2.631^{+0.631}_{-0.516}$, $\xi + 3w_X = -0.975^{+1.894}_{-2.070}$ for GOLD and $\xi=2.830^{+0.631}_{-0.582}$, $\xi + 3w_X = 0.034^{+1.354}_{-1.332}$ for FULL), which are consistent with the $\Lambda$CDM model without energy exchange ($\xi + 3w_X = 0$) within $1\sigma$ uncertainties.
 For the CPL parameterization, which shows large uncertainties in the dark energy evolution parameters, we find $w_a$ consistent with zero at $1\sigma$ confidence level, indicating no evidence for time-varying dark energy equation of state.
-The $\Delta\text{AIC}$ and $\Delta\text{BIC}$ values indicate that the the $w$CDM, CPL and $\xi$IDE models have essentially no empirical support compared to the $\Lambda$CDM model.
-However, none of the considered models significantly alleviates the Hubble tension, with all yielding $H_0$ values consistent with early-universe measurements.
+Furthermore, none of the considered models significantly alleviates the Hubble tension, with all yielding $H_0$ values consistent with early-universe measurements.
+We also find no significant evidence supporting deviations from the standard model by the $\Delta\text{AIC}$ and $\Delta\text{BIC}$ values.

-The decisive statistical preference for $w$CDM over the CPL and $\xi$IDE model indicates that current data do not require exotic dark sector interactions or time-varying dark energy beyond a simple $w \neq -1$ dark energy.
-However, our analysis considers only one specific phenomenological coupling form and a particular parameterization for dynamical dark energy; other theoretically motivated interaction functions and dark energy parameterizations may yield different conclusions.
+Our analysis considers only one specific phenomenological coupling form and a particular parameterization for dynamical dark energy; other theoretically motivated interaction functions and dark energy parameterizations may yield different conclusions.
 The cosmological constraints at high-redshift come primarily from GRBs, which are sensitive to dark sector interactions with larger systematic uncertainties than low-redshift probes, are not included in our purely geometric analysis.

 In conclusion, both the IDE scenario and dynamical DE models remain theoretically motivated and observationally testable frameworks that warrant continued investigation with future precision datasets, which will dramatically improve cosmological constraints by providing better-calibrated GRB samples.
 The French-Chinese satellite spacebased multi-band astronomical variable objects monitor (SVOM) will allow for a more stringent test of the phenomenological framework.